Peligrietzer/feral_machines/posts/hello.md

-*Collapse* journal, that felt pretty ill-at-ease in either Analytic or Continental camps (though it was probably cladistically closer to the latter, all things considered), that was the matrix of origin for terms like "Speculative Realism", "Cold Rationalism", and "Accelerationism".
+*Collapse* journal, that felt pretty ill-at-ease in either Analytic or Continental camps (though it was probably cladistically closer to the latter, all things considered), that was the matrix of origin for terms like "Speculative Realism", "Neorationalism", and "Accelerationism".
 Some of its memorable vertices included:

 1. [Deontologistics](https://deontologistics.wordpress.com/),
 2. [K-Punk](https://k-punk.abstractdynamics.org),